dappros/ethora/client-web/README.md

 ## How to deploy

 There are three ways to build your React.js app using Ethora engine (this repo):
-1. Deployed automatically - just register at https://ethora.com/ create a new Application there and use the web interface to customize your app appearance.
+1. Via **web dashboard (no code)** - just register at https://ethora.com/ create a new Application there and use the web interface to customize your app appearance.
 Your app is hosted and deployed automatically in our cloud.
-You can use your own domain name and branding.
+You can switch to your own domain name and branding using dashboard settings.
+2. Build **manually using this repo**, self host and deploy your web application manually.
-2. Dedicated server image from Ethora/Dappros.
+3. **Dedicated server image** from Ethora/Dappros.
 Obtain a self-install server image from us directly or via AWS Marketplace.
 Your web application will be hosted on your server / AWS instance.
 It will be deployed automatically after you complete the initial set up steps.
-3. Build manually using this repo, self host and deploy manually.
+In this configuration, your API, push/messaging and other services will also be hosted in your own dedicated server.

 (c) Dappros Ltd, UK, 2018-2024